shader-slang/slang/docs/user-guide/07-targets.md

 * The optional `geometry` stage  (GS) receives as input a primitive and can produce zero or more new primitives as output

-* The `fragment` stage transforms fragments produced by the fixed-function rasterizer, determining the values for those fragments that will be merged with values in zero or more render targets.
+* The optional `fragment` stage transforms fragments produced by the fixed-function rasterizer, determining the values for those fragments that will be merged with values in zero or more render targets.
 The fragment stage is sometimes called a "pixel" stage (PS), even when it does not process pixels.

 ### Parameter Passing